 On December 1, 1919 assigned as the flagship for DesRon 2, Second Fleet.
 On August 29, 1920 departed Yokosuka on a patrol off the coast off Siberian coast with DesRon 2 and Tatsuta, escorting eight battleships and returns to Otaru on September 7, 1920.

-Tenryu served as a destroyer flotilla leader until 1925, visiting the coasts of Siberia and China as well as operating off Japan.
-In 1927, Tenryu returned to China then flotilla leader in 1928.
-Afterwards, a guard and training ship at Kure until October 1931, when she rejoined the active fleet off China.
-The cruiser generally operated in Chinese waters for the rest of th decade, the light cruiser operated off China with brief intervals of duty as a training ship and in reserve.
-Plans to convert her to an anti-aircraft ship were canceled in 1939, and she spent the next two years as a training ship at Maizuru Naval Base at Maizuru and for a cruise through the central Pacific during the middle of 1941.
+Tenryu served as a destroyer flotilla leader until 1925, visiting the coasts of Siberia, China and operates off Japan.
+In 1927, Tenryu returned to China.
+In 1928 served as the flotilla leader.
+Afterwards, a guard and training ship at Kure until October 1931, when she rejoined the fleet off China.
+For the rest of th decade, the light cruiser operated off China with brief intervals of duty as a training ship and in reserve.
+A plan to convert her to an anti-aircraft ship were canceled in 1939.
+She spent the next two years as a training ship at Maizuru and conducted a cruise through the central Pacific in the middle of 1941.